MichielStock/STMOZOO/instructions.md

 Each of you will have to perform a code review of two other projects.
 You have till noon 13h of the exam date to do this, though it should not take too long.
 The aim is to **help** the other groups to make each other's project even better.

 - [ ] make a fork or local clone of the repo of the person you are reviewing;
-- [ ] check the source code, is the documentation clear?
+- [ ] (if relevant) check the source code, is the documentation clear?
 Anything obvious that can be improved.
-- [ ] run the tests.
+- [ ] (if relevant) run the tests.
 Do they work?
 Anything that could be tested but is not done so?
 - [ ] Is the documentation clear?
 Do you find any typos?
 Could an example be added?
-- [ ] Take a look at the notebook.
+- [ ] Take a good look at the notebook.
 Any suggestions there to improve this?

 Big things can be addressed by opening an issue.
 Small fixes and suggestions to the other person's code can be done immediately and via a pull request.